-The film's director, Martin Campbell, said he actually bought a pirated copy of his work, adding that he "hated" it.
-"You work so hard to be so pristine and then you see your work on a rotten copy and it is, to put it mildly, disappointing."
+The film’s director, Martin Campbell, revealed that he actually bought a pirated copy of his work, adding that he “hated” it.
+“You work so hard to be so pristine and then you see your work on a rotten copy and it is, to put it mildly, disappointing.”

 Despite China’s upcoming peak moviegoing season centered around the mid-February Lunar New Year holiday, Sony Pictures Entertainment will likely take a hit on earnings from “Casino” here in the face of rampant piracy in China.

-"Casino Royale" became the first James Bond movie to screen in China and premiered uncensored ? even restoring brief scenes of torture that Campbell said were cut for U.S. and U.K. viewers.
+“Casino Royale” became the first James Bond movie ever to screen in China and premiered uncensored — even restoring brief scenes of torture that Campbell said were cut for U.S. and U.K. viewers.

-While the 007 name is well-known in China thanks to widely available pirated copies, none of the previous 20 Bond films was submitted formally for examination by the state's communist censors, said Li Chow, Sony Pictures Entertainment general manager for China.
+While the 007 name is well-known in China because of widely available pirated copies, none of the previous 20 Bond films were submitted formally for examination by the state’s communist censors, said Li Chow, Sony Pictures Entertainment general manager for China.

-China's censors have OK'd "Casino" to play uncut on 470 prints in 1,000 theaters ? a record for an import.
-"This film is about fighting the common enemy of terrorism," producer Broccoli said, adding, "It is not political."
+China’s censors passed “Casino” to play uncut on 470 prints in 1,000 theaters — a record for an import.
+“This film is about fighting the common enemy of terrorism,” producer Broccoli said, adding, “It is not political.”

 Sony’s Li said that dubbing most of the “Casino” prints into Chinese will help explain plot twists too complex for a country where much real-life news is censored.